melia8/melia-nmo-demo/README.md

 2. Add your web-hook server URL and the number you want to converse with to the angular config-consts.ts file in the root of the angular apps folder

-3. Build the Angular app by issuing "ng build' from the ngNexmo folder.
+3. Build the Angular app by issuing "ng build' from the ngNexmo folder, (*if building for the first time dont forget to issue a npm install to load the node modules specified in the package.json file*).
 Once built, copy the contents of the dist folder to Boot app's main/resources/static

 4. issue "./gradlew bootRun" from the nexmo-demo folder.